 Detroit files for bankruptcy

-(CNN) — Detroit filed for bankruptcy Thursday afternoon, becoming the nation's largest public sector bankruptcy.
-The move could slash pension benefits to city workers and retirees, and leave bond holders with only pennies on the dollar.
+NEW YORK (CNNMoney) — Detroit filed for bankruptcy Thursday afternoon, becoming the nation's largest public sector bankruptcy.
+The move could slash pension benefits to city workers and retirees, and leave investors holding the city's debt with only pennies on the dollar.

 Orr already halted payments on about $2 billion in debt last month, saying the city needed to preserve its dwindling supply of cash.
-The city faces total liabilities of about $18 billion.
-Orr's reorganization plan calls for cutting $11.5 billion in debt down to $2 billion.
+His reorganization plan calls for cutting $11.5 billion in unsecured debt -- including pensions, health care funds and loans not backed by assets -- down to $2 billion.
 That would mean that investors and retirees would receive an average of just 17% of what they are owed.
 Specific plans for the cuts are unknown at this time.

-But cutting retiree's pensions in a municipal bankruptcy has never been done before, said Michael Sweet, a California bankruptcy attorney.
+Cutting retiree's pensions in a municipal bankruptcy has never been done before, said Michael Sweet, a California bankruptcy attorney who is an expert in public sector bankruptcies.

 "It's relatively easy to blow off a creditor.
-It's much harder when it's people who are the fabric of your community," he said.
+It's much harder when it's people who are the fabric of your community who you'll need going forward," he said.
 "You need a police force, you need a fire department.
 You're saying [to them] you're not worth what you were previously promised."

 Sweet said case law on whether pensions can be cut this way is very limited, and it could take years for a court fight over pension cuts to work its way to the U.S. Supreme Court.
 Given the poor state of funding for many public sector pension funds nationwide, "it's a big enough question, that (the Supreme Court) is where it likely will have to go," he said.

-When employees of a bankrupt business lose their promised pensions, the Pension Benefit Guarantee Corp. steps in and provides a minimal level of benefits.
+When employees of a bankrupt business lose their promised pensions, the Pension Benefit Guarantee Corp. steps in and provides a minimal level of benefits to the retirees.
 But that federal agency doesn't back pensions in the public sector.

 Snyder spokeswoman Sara Wurfel said the decision to file for bankruptcy came after careful deliberation.